llpeterson/congestion/avoidance.md

 congestion window sooner than it would normally have.
 In other words, the router drops a few packets before it has exhausted its buffer space completely, so as to cause the source to slow down, with the hope that this will mean it does not have to drop lots of packets later on.

-Note that RED could easily be adapted to work with an explicit feedback scheme simply by *marking* a packet instead of *dropping* it, as discussed in the sidebar on Explicit Congestion Notification.
+Note that RED is also sometimes used with an explicit feedback scheme simply by *marking* a packet instead of *dropping* it.
+This feedback mechanism is implemented by treating two bits in the IP TOS field as Explicit Congestion Notification (ECN) bits.
+One bit is set by the source to indicate that it is ECN-capable, that is, able to react to a congestion notification.
+The other bit is set by routers along the end-to-end path when congestion is encountered, as indicated by the RED algorithm.
+The latter bit is also echoed back to the source by the destination host.
+TCP running on the source responds to the ECN bit set in exactly the same way it responds to a dropped packet.

 The second difference between RED and DECbit is in the details of how RED decides when to drop a packet and what packet it decides to drop.
 To